tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 <hr style="margin: 0.5em 0;">

 **How did this roster happen?** Liquid keeps having players retire on them after TIs end, but for once Team Secret didn't have anyone worth redeeming as a replacement for Zai.
 So who do you get if the job requirement is for a brainy offlaner willing to take the captain role?
 33 fit the bill.

+TI7 grand finalist kpii recently popped in to also coach Liquid when Blitz couldn't make it to Elite League S2.
+He earned his keep.

 **How was their season?**